austinzheng/austinzheng.github.io/_posts/2015-09-23-pmatch-control-flow.md

 In the `for`-`in` predicate, the pattern each element is compared against precedes the `in` keyword, and the sequence to iterate over follows.

 Note that, as with patterns in `switch` statements, we can unwrap multiple associated values, and ignore those we don't care about using `_`.
-We could, if necessary, also add a `where` clause with additional conditions to further constrain which elements we iterate over.
+We could, if necessary, also add a `where` clause with an additional condition to further constrain which elements we iterate over.

 ## Pattern matching using `while`

 Pattern matching can also be used in conjunction with the `while` loop.
-In this case the intent is to continue iterating so long as some value in the predicate successfully matches a pattern.
+In this case the intent is to repeatedly run the loop body so long as some value in the predicate successfully matches a pattern.
 To wit:

 {% highlight swift %}
 enum Status {